AlexYFM/FA22-ECE445-Hearing-Alarm/notebooks/alex/README.md

 ## 09/29 Design Document Due Date
+This entry will cover the current week's meeting due to the absence of a TA.

 Over the past 4 days, I've been revising the Design Doc to hopefully get it to meet the standards given by Professor Fliflet as well as the TAs.
 I think I've been a decent job adding additional components to the design document to make it overall more coherent.

 1. Added a power management system in place of just a USB.
 This includes a voltage regulator for the new digital mic and the microprocessor, as well as a battery and a battery charger.
 I made the decision to add a battery and a charger because I felt like our project should reasonably have some utility without a computer, even if it's as simple as LED warnings.